pitastrudl/wekanwiki/Custom-CSS-themes.md

 Also see: [Dark Mode](https://github.com/wekan/wekan/wiki/Dark-Mode)

 All Wekan themes are directly integrated to Wekan.
-You can add pull request to master branch to add custom theme, you can see from [from this commit](https://github.com/wekan/wekan/commit/34b2168d0dda253dedabbee47031873efa4ae446) required new color/theme name and changes to these files.
+You can add pull request to master branch to add custom theme, you can see from [from this commit](https://github.com/wekan/wekan/commit/34b2168d0dda253dedabbee47031873efa4ae446) required new color/theme name and changes to these files 3 files listed below.
 In that commit is also changes to other files, you don't need to change those files.
   - `wekan/client/components/boards/boardColors.styl`
   - `wekan/models/boards.js`
   - `wekan/server/migrations.js`